Bridget won her first writing contest in second grade with a story about a day in the life of a little spot of air. (Who says you need a good hook?)

 Bridget knows she should pick one genre and write within it, but she can’t seem to choose.
 With her love of all words, she imagines stories set on Earth as we know it, stories set on Earth as it might be, and stories set on Earth as it might become.
 She imagines teens ready to take on the world, adults ready to throw in the towel, and everything in between.

 She loves her husband and all five of her kids (most days).
-She has a Border Collie with boundless energy, two goofy horses, backyard chickens, and two demanding cats.
-Every day is a balance between playing with kids, riding her horse Splash, helping legal clients, and writing.
+She has a Border Collie with boundless energy, three amazing quarter horses, backyard chickens, lion’s head rabbits, and two demanding cats.
+Every day is a balance between playing with kids, riding her horse Leo, helping legal clients, and writing.
 If her publication speed has slowed down, you can blame the kids and the horse.

 She makes cookies all the time, and thinks they should have their own food group.
 In a possibly misguided attempt at evening the scales between over-consumption and exertion, she kick boxes every day.
 So if you don’t like her kids, her cookies, or her books, maybe don’t tell her in person.